yakhyoev/tidy-data/codebook.md

     adds column on the left with subject #, bind each of the 30 of averaged, group data frames into new_tidy_df final dataset

-13. write the resulting new_tidy_df into new_tidy_dataset.csv file into working directory
+13. write the resulting new_tidy_df into new_tidy_dataset.csv and also new_tidy_dataset.txt files into working directory

 A sample of 20 x 8 of tidy set is printing for visualization